2026 EMSL-JGI Joint User Meeting: Empowering Automated Laboratories—Integrating Experimentation with Data

 10 a.m. - Break - Discussions continue

-10:30 a.m. - Selected talk - T1.1
+10:30 a.m. - Selected talk - "Linking Microbial Community Structure to Function Through Strain-Resolved Metaproteomics"

-11:30 a.m. - Selected short talk - ST1.2
+11:30 a.m. - Short talk - "Decoding Viral Impacts in Plant-Rhizobacterial Interactions"

-Session 2 - Genomic Ingenuity: Crafting the Future of Biodesign
+SESSION 2 - Genomic Ingenuity: Crafting the Future of Biodesign

-1:30 p.m. - Plenary talk - "Implementing Automation and High-throughput CRISPR-based Methods to Onboard and Engineer Performance-advantaged Microbes"
+1:30 p.m. - Plenary talk - "Implementing Automation and High-Throughput CRISPR-Based Methods to Onboard and Engineer Performance-Advantaged Microbes"

 - Carrie Eckert, Oak Ridge National Laboratory